haskell-servant/haskell-servant.github.io/posts/2015-07-22-pulling-mock-servers-out-of-thin-air.md

 mock :: HasMock api => Proxy api -> Server api
 ```

 i.e "given an API type, please generate a mock server for such an API".
-This effectively means "please pull a mock server out of thing air for me".
+This effectively means "please pull a mock server out of thin air for me".

 Out of thin air, really?
 Not exactly.
 But let's start by clearly stating the problem.